Skip to content

 Fondant Sweet Potatoes with Toasted Marshmallows and Maple Butter Walnuts

-Although yams can be found in the international grocery section of some grocery stores, they are really more scare than you may think.
-Test me…go on to your local market and see if you can spot one.
+Although yams can be found in the international grocery section of some grocery stores, they are really more scarce than you may think.

 Just because the names are used to refer to either variety, yams and sweet potatoes are NOT even related, and are not good substitutes for one another in recipes.